googleapis/repo-automation-bots/packages/sync-repo-settings/README.md

 # Identifies the protection rule pattern.
 Name of the branch to be protected.
 # Defaults to `master`
 - pattern: master
+  # Will new commits pushed to matching branches dissmiss pull request review approvals.
+  # Defaults to `false`
+  dismissesStaleReviews: false
   # Can admins overwrite branch protection.
   # Defaults to `true`
   isAdminEnforced: true